siberoloji/siberoloji.github.io/content/en/docs/HTML/2024-10-27-ultimate-guide-about-a-tagstructure-and-usage.md

-When using the `&lt;a&gt;` tag, it’s essential to consider accessibility to ensure that all users, including those using assistive technologies, can navigate your site effectively.
+When using the `<a>` tag, it’s essential to consider accessibility to ensure that all users, including those using assistive technologies, can navigate your site effectively.